Michigan State Police to expand roadside drug testing program in 2019

-During the trial period, officers conducted 92 oral tests.
-74 came back positive for marijuana.
+During the trial period, officers conducted 92 oral tests and 74 came back positive for marijuana.
 However, five of the positive tests came back as false positive after a blood test.

 As of Dec.
 20, 2018, 38 drivers have been convicted of 47 charges, noting that individuals

 can be convicted in more than one category.
 Forty-nine cases pend a final court disposition.